DimitrisCC/aalto-CS-E4850-computer-vision/lecture-notes.md

 edges of the fourier basis image and the low frequencies congregate around the centre.
 Colour measures amplitude.

+Note the dimensions of the 2D fourier transform histogram.
+It is the `number_of_frequencies x number_of_frequencies x max_signal_amplitude`.

 #### Mathematical definition